 - Fibularis longus: This muscle helps move the foot sideways as well as flex it downward, like when you push down on the gas pedal of a car.

 - Fibularis tertius: This muscle helps move the foot side to side at the ankle joint.

 - Fibularis brevis: This small muscle helps move the foot downward.

 The muscles create motion in the body by moving the skeleton.
 The muscles are attached to bone by fibrous tendons.

-Possibly the most important tendon in terms of mobility is the Achilles tendon.
+In terms of mobility, the Achilles tendon is one of the most important structures in the leg and foot.
 This tendon in the back of the calf and ankle connects the plantaris, calf, and soleus muscles to the heel bone.
 It stores the elastic energy needed for running, jumping, and other physical activity.